agileware/civicrm-end-user-guide/docs/initial-set-up/installation-and-basic-set-up.md

 CiviCRM includes support for both the Google and OpenStreetMap mapping services.
 These services allow your users to display contact addresses and event locations on a map.
 To enable this feature, select your mapping provider and obtain a key for your site from that provider.

 You can also select a Geocoding Provider.
-This can be that same or different form you mapping provider.
-Once this service is enabled, your contact and event records will be automatically geocoded (the latitude and longitude for that address is inserted) as you add or edit address data.
+This can be the same or different from your mapping provider.
+Once this service is enabled, your contact and event records will be automatically geocoded (the latitude and longitude for addresses is calculated/retrieved and inserted) as you add or edit address data.

 Other mapping and geocoding services can be added by installing extensions.